deadc0de6/dotdrop/docs/howto/symlink-dotfiles.md

 The `link_children` option can be very useful for dotfiles when you don't want the entire directory to be symlinked but still want to keep a clean config file (with a limited number of entries).

-Setting this option on a file that is not a directory will make any operation on the dotfile fail.
+Note that `link_children` can only be applied to directories.

 *Make sure to do a backup of your dotfiles with something like `cp -r <my-important-dotfile>{,.bak}`.*

 A good example of its use is when managing `~/.vim` with dotdrop.

-Here's what it looks like when using `link: absolute`:
+First let's see what it looks like when using `link: absolute`:
 ```yaml
 config:
   dotpath: dotfiles